 What's the difference between video recordings and Compositions?

 When room recording is enabled, each participant’s tracks are recorded.
-This can result in up to three separate tracks for each participant: audio, data, and video.
-Video recording encryption and external AWS S3 storage are also available for Twilio Enterprise and Business Edition customers.
+This can result in separate tracks for each participant: audio and video.
+Video recording encryption is also available for Twilio Enterprise and Business Edition customers.

 The Compositions API was created to help combine these disparate files for easier consumption.
 This results in a final product of all the unencrypted recordings within a video room composed into a final, single playable recording, sans data tracks.
-Compositions video encryption and external AWS S3 storage are also available for Twilio Enterprise and Business Edition customers (see the Console settings section for more details).
+Compositions video encryption is also available for Twilio Enterprise and Business Edition customers (see the Console settings section for more details).

 What file formats does Compositions support?